Eldershield Upgrade Comparison : The Ultimate Guide

 We’ll be comparing head-to-head Aviva’s Mycare, Great Eastern’s Eldershield Comprehensive and NTUC’s PrimeShield.

 1. What are Eldershield Supplement Plans and Should You Upgrade?

 But Should You Upgrade?

 “Is the basic ElderShield coverage of $400/ month for 6 years enough if you need long-term care?“

-If your answer is no, you should consider upgrading ElderShield.
+If your answer is no, then you should consider upgrading ElderShield.

 Two things to keep in mind if we need long-term care:

 - Probably won’t have monthly income any more

 - $400 today will only be worth about $200 twenty years later (because of inflation)

 If you’re looking to upgrade your ElderShield, read on for the ultimate comparison between the 3 insurance companies.